temporalio/documentation/docs-src/clusters/how-to-integrate-elasticsearch-into-a-temporal-cluster.md

   - filtered-lists
   - visibility
 ssdi:
-  - Elasticsearch v8 is supported beginning with Temporal Server version 1.18.0
+  - Elasticsearch v8 is supported beginning with Temporal Server version 1.18.0.
-  - Elasticsearch v7.10 is supported beginning with Temporal Server version 1.17.0
+  - Elasticsearch v7.10 is supported beginning with Temporal Server version 1.17.0.
-  - Elasticsearch v6.8 is supported through Temporal Server version 1.17.x
+  - Elasticsearch v6.8 is supported through Temporal Server version 1.17._x_.
-  - Elasticsearch v6.8 and v7.10 are explicitly supported with AWS Elasticsearch
+  - Elasticsearch v6.8 and v7.10 are explicitly supported with AWS Elasticsearch.
 ---

 You can integrate Elasticsearch with your Temporal Cluster for [Advanced Visibility](/concepts/what-is-advanced-visibility) to take on the Visibility request load.
-Elasticsearch is recommended for large-scale operations on the Temporal Cluster.
+We recommend using Elasticsearch for large-scale operations on the Temporal Cluster.

 To integrate Elasticsearch with your Temporal Cluster, edit the `persistence` section of your `development.yaml` configuration file and run the index schema setup commands.